Philadelphia Top Startups, 2022

 CEO & Co-founder, FuzeMee

 Startup Hustle spoke with David Graham about “Dissecting the Chicken or Egg Dilemma.”
-The episode will air on December 20, 2022.
+Listen to the episode here and read the highlights in this article.

 The e-commerce economy is booming and shows no signs of slowing down.
 According to Shopify, direct-to-consumer (DTC) retail is rising, and so is the competition.
 Mainfactor helps e-commerce businesses thrive in this challenging environment.